W&L Reopening of Campus Report Certified by the State Council of Higher Education for Virginia (SCHEV)

 Student with symptoms of possible COVID-19 illness, or confirmed close contact with a known index case, will have access to appropriate SARS-CoV-2 testing through the Student Health Center.
 Employees in need of diagnostic testing will be referred to their primary healthcare provider, the local Community Health Center, local urgent care centers, and/or the Emergency Department of the local hospital as appropriate to the severity of their illness.
 Washington and Lee University does not provide direct healthcare services to employees on campus.
 The Central Shenandoah Health District, Rockbridge Area Health Center and Carilion Clinic (which operates the local urgent care centers and hospital) are working collaboratively to build community capacity for rapid access to diagnostic testing.
 Representatives from Washington and Lee University, as one of the largest employers in the area, are participating in those discussions so that sufficient diagnostic testing capacity can be available to our workforce when the campus reopens.

 While symptomatic testing is a minimum requirement, such testing is reactive and not proactive.
 As such, the University is committed to a more robust testing strategy that we believe will aid us in identifying cases sooner.
-The University, subject to identification of a vendor that has the capacity to do so, is committed to testing all students and employees prior to the start of classes in the fall.
-This testing will be supplemented throughout the term with sampling to determine whether there is a potential outbreak of the virus.
+The University has identified a vendor that has the capacity to test all students and employees prior to the start of classes in the fall.
+This testing will be supplemented, by the same vendor, throughout the term with sampling to determine whether there is a potential outbreak of the virus.
 This testing approach is explained below.

 Surveillance testing for SARS-CoV-2 requires significant logistics planning and management of testing a target population to accomplish point prevalence testing of large numbers of individuals in a specified period of time.
 Those services can be contracted for with outside providers/testing labs.
 We have been able to get preliminary contract price quotes for such costs.